Run a Free Texas Warrant Search (View Wanted Information)

 Phone: 817.884.1289

 Bexar County: The county does not have an online database for warrant search.
-To obtain warrants, searchers need to contact the Bexar County Sheriff’s Office at Criminal Bureau: 210.335.6030 and Civil Division: 210.335.6050.
+To obtain information on Bexar County warrants, searchers need to contact the Bexar County Sheriff’s Office at Criminal Bureau: 210.335.6030 and Civil Division: 210.335.6050.

 Travis County: Searchers can utilize the Travis County Sheriff’s Office Online Warrant Search Tool to verify if they or someone they know have an active warrant under their name.7